Code-Institute-Submissions/foodium_milestone_project_four/README.md

 ## About

 This web application is a fictional restaurant based in Copenhagen the capital of Denmark.
-The site allows users to perfom many actions such as order a meal, contact the restaurant, make a reservation, and create an account.
-And the site allows the restaurant owner or authorized personal to perfom certain actions such as add, edit and delete meals from the website's menu.
+The site allows users to perform many actions such as order a meal, contact the restaurant, make a reservation, and create an account.
+And the site allows the restaurant owner or authorized personal to perform certain actions such as add, edit and delete meals from the website's menu.

 ### Why This Project?